testingisdocumenting/webtau/webtau-docs/webtau/common/note-package-import.md

-Note: using `package` and `import` is optional and is mainly for IDE auto completion.
-Imports will be added implicitly during command line run.
+Note: using `import` is optional and is mainly for IDE auto completion.
+Imports are added implicitly during command line run.